scoulet/knowledge-base/TIL/2025-07-17 Deduplicating PySpark DataFrames with Nested Primary Keys.md

 3. **Grouping** by the temporary, flat primary key columns and using `max()` on the struct.
 Because the sorting field is the first element in the struct, `max()` correctly identifies the record with the latest value for that field among duplicates.
 4. **Expanding** the resulting struct back into individual columns and restoring the original DataFrame schema.

+_NB : This also works on standard _

 _NB : This won't work on array of struct, since this would break the "1 primary key <=> 1 row" rule (Atomicity 1NF)_